 From tiny houses to living spaces created from converted school buses or shipping containers, a collective movement to downsize homes and embrace smaller, more traditional alternatives has been gaining incredible moment.
 One issue, however, remains the price.

-Perhaps for this reason, Texas-based Arched Cabins has developed do-it-yourself (DIY) sustainable homes, and they are quite affordable.
+Perhaps for this reason, Arched Cabins, a company based in Texas has developed do-it-yourself (DIY) sustainable homes, and they are quite affordable.

 The homes are made from prefabricated galvanized steel.
-Truly embracing the DIY spirit, everything you need comes in one kit: ribs, floor plates, a ridge beam, R13 insulation (with the option to pay a bit more for a cold climate-friendly R25 insulation), and a Super Span roof paneling with the necessary fasteners and trim.
+Truly embracing the awesome DIY spirit, everything you need comes in one arched cabin kit: ribs, floor plates for the foundation, a ridge beam, R13 insulation (with the option to pay a bit more for a cold climate-friendly R25 insulation), and a Super Span roof paneling with the necessary fasteners and trim.

-In terms of the dimensions, there are two sizes available: 4.2m wide and 3.7m tall homes, to a roomier 7.3m wide and 9.8m tall alternative.
+In terms of the dimensions, there are two options available: 4.2m wide and 3.7m tall homes, to a roomier 7.3m wide and 9.8m tall alternative.
+While the first size doesn't provide enough space for a family, it is still cozy enough for an individual.
+On the other hand, the bigger cabin can be a perfect place to live in.

 Looking at the price point, the prices range from $1,000 (pre-shipping) for the smallest cabin (a modest 2.4mx2.4m)with only the barest essentials included, up to just under $5,000 for the basic 4.2mx3.7m home, a pretty remarkable economic option.
 Also, the company is quick to stress that the structures have a variety of purposes, beyond traditional living spaces: “In our time building Arched Cabins we have seen them used for everything you can think of, including workshops, animal shelters, vacation homes, RV shelters, retirement homes, and hunting lodges.
 No matter what your need is, an Arched Cabin can be adapted to suit you.”

-“Arched Cabins can be fully insulated and built out with lofts and finished interiors to be the home or cabin of your dreams, or they can be minimally insulated and finished with basic end caps to be used for an animal shelter or garage.”
+“Arched Cabin can be fully insulated and built out with a loft and a complete interior to be the home or cabin of your dreams, or they can be minimally insulated and finished with basic end caps to be used for an animal shelter or garage.”
+While the outer structure will always be the same, each room can be fit according to your wishes.
+You can add a beautiful kitchen inside or a unique bathroom; whatever you need to spend days in a full comfort.